I-TEAM: Could your child’s school be exposing them to a cancer-causing gas?

 Hampden, Hampshire and Franklin Counties are in Zone 2 for radon, which means although radon isn’t as problematic, the average indoor radon screening level can still range from 2 to 4 pCi/L, levels that are considered moderate

-The I-Team asked 12 local school districts whether they rest for radon, here’s the results:
+The I-Team asked 12 local school districts whether they rest for radon, here are the results:

 Agawam Public Schools – No specific radon testing has been done over the past 5-years.